 While UNHP continues to create and preserve affordable housing as a lender and developer, our most recent impact has been our collaborative work with banks, community groups and public agencies to identify and improve distressed multifamily buildings.
 We are working to combat the growing use of predatory financial services through assisting the many homeowners at risk of foreclosure since 1999, and more recently by providing financial education and free tax preparation.
 Encouraging appropriate reinvestment and addressing the long-term effects of redlining has shaped UNHP’s work since its inception.

-— John Garcia, UNHP Board member, Executive Director of Fordham Bedford Community Services and life-long Bronx resident.
+— Roger Hayes, UNHP Board member, Former Bronx Community organizer and Bronx resident.